 <head> before other third-party snippets.

-Third-party scripts can be loaded in two different ways:
+Your site can load third-party scripts in two different ways:

 - Synchronous loading: scripts are loaded sequentially, one after another